Abraham Salle: Manakintown

 Built in 1700 by French Huguenots, Protestant refugees.
 Burned down in the Revolutionary War, it was later rebuilt with parts of the original building.
 It is in what is called the Carpenter Gothic style.

 Abraham Salle was first in New York in 1700, when he petitioned for privileges of citizenship of the governor and council.
 He moved to Manakintown in what was then Henrico County, Virginia, where Huguenots settled, many of them sailing on four ships to Virginia in 1700.
 Manakintown was established at the site of an old Monacan village west of Richmond, Virginia.
 Monacans lived in the area until about 1722.
 William Byrd II of Tuckahoe issued land patents totally 10,000 acres for Manakintown in 1711 and 1757.
 A church was established in the center of town.
 The emigrants were noblemen, professional people, artisans, and craftsmen.
 The artisans brought weaving, lace-making, and silk-work to the colony.
 Because they were not farmers, the initial year was difficult.
 They soon learned how to clear and farm the land.

-Hans Hysing, William Byrd II, circa 1724, Virginia Historical Society.
 William Byrd II, a wealthy and influential planter, offered French refugees 10,000 acres to settle at what became known as Manakintown, on land abandoned by the Monacan Indians about 20 miles (32 km) above the falls of the James River.

 Salle became a clerk of the parish, a captain of the militia, and justice of Henrico County, specifically chosen to handle cases of French Huguenots.
 Salle was a member of the vestry in 1714, 1715 and 1718.
 He was an "important merchant" and a "leading citizen".
 He petitioned William Byrd II for more land as a spokesman for the community.
 He said, "our families which are pretty numerous and the place we occupy quite limited, we find ourselves in the impossibility of procuring any situation for our children or even to have them instructed or give them any education."
 He asked King William of England to "withdraw us from a place where we suffer", due in large part to the lack of fertile soil.
 He asked that they be given land in Ireland.
 But land was not made available per that request.

 Salle obtained about 230 acres by Lower Manakin Creek and on the south side of James River in Henrico County in 1711.
 In 1715, he acquired an additional 190 acres on the south side of the James River; It was a tract on the first 5,000 acres established for French refugees.
 Over the course of his life in Manakintown, he amassed sizeable property, including slaves and land.
 He was the first of the French refugees in Henrico County to own enslaved people.